A plan sponsor resource FAQ

 Due to a variety of factors (e.g., fundamental beliefs, marketing, investment objectives, etc.), the marketplace does not have a common definition of Environmental, Social, and Governance factors.
 Within the broad ESG investment category, there are numerous subsets, including green, natural resources, housing, micro-lending, SRI-screened, and products that include religious values.
 It is important to have a detailed discussion of the broad opportunity set before embarking on a selection process.

 Yes, but it’s reasonable to ask the question.
 The decision to offer any investment, including an ESG option, to plan participants carries fiduciary responsibility.
-As such, the investment committee should undertake a thorough analysis and discussion and document the decision as to the benefits and factors considered prior to adding any investment, including an ESG investment fund.
+As such, the investment committee should undertake a thorough analysis and discussion and document the benefits and factors considered before adding any investment, including an ESG investment fund.

 In our opinion, the selection criteria and ongoing monitoring factors should be defined in advance of adding an investment fund.
 We suggest that these items can be the same used for ESG and non-ESG funds alike.
 The criteria that we use are: